lantunes/synapy/README.md

   ```python
   synaptic_matrix = SupervisedSynapticMatrix(9, b=1, c=2, k=10)
   ```
   In the snippet above, a synaptic matrix is initialized that accepts input vectors of length 9.
-Other hyperparameters are also specified.
+The synaptic matrix's hyperparameters are denoted by the variables _b_, _c_, and _k_.
+These are constants used while updating the weights of synapses.
+For more information about these constants, see [Chapter 3 of Arnold Trehub's book *The Cognitive Brain*](http://people.umass.edu/trehub/thecognitivebrain/chapter3.pdf).

   Next, it must be trained in a supervised fashion:
   ```python